SQream/sqream_docs/guides/migration/csv.rst

 .. _csv:

 **********************
-Migrate from CSVs
+Insert from CSV
 **********************

-This guide can help has instructions for migrating data from CSVs and other text files into SQream DB using the :ref:`copy_from` method.
+This guide covers inserting data from CSV files into SQream DB using the :ref:`copy_from` method.

 1. Prepare CSVs